Several pre-workout supplement labels I was reading recently listed caffeine anhydrous as one of their ingredients.

 The label says 200mg per capsule, so that’s what you’re getting.

-But with a bag of powder that is so highly concentrated that 1/16 of a teaspoon is a large & strong cup of coffee, the risk of overdosing is real.
+But with a bag of powder that is so highly concentrated that 1/16 of a teaspoon is a large & strong cup of coffee, the risk of caffeine toxicity is real.

-And just one teaspoon is potentially fatal – it’s downing the caffeine found in 28 cups’ worth of coffee all at once.
+And just one teaspoon of caffeine powder is potentially fatal – it’s equivalent to downing the caffeine found in 28 cups’ worth of coffee all at once.
 Our bodies aren’t built to handle that level of chemical shock.

 Related caffeine anhydrous questions